ObiyaDev/obiya/packages/snap/README.md

 **Build modern, AI-native backends — one Step at a time.**

-Motia is a tool for building **modular, event-driven, AI-enhanced backends** using a new primitive: the **Step**.
+Motia is a tool for building **unified, event-driven, AI-native backends** using a new primitive: the **Step**.
 Think of Steps like React Components — but for backend logic.

 - 🧱 Each Step performs one task.
 - 🔀 Steps connect via Workflows.